kasperpawlowski/AlKaspChat/README.md

-Required queries were written in separate files that can be found in folder 'queries'.
+Required queries were written in separate files that can be found in folder 'server/queries'.
 To run them use the following command: node .\queries\retrieveEventLogs.js node .\queries\retrieveChatHistory.js [-u user] [-r room]